 Two Popular Notions

 On the opposite end of the spectrum, there is the notion that the church is added as a second people of God alongside Israel.
 The church is important, of course, but ethnic Jews as a whole are still viewed as God’s people and the objects of his special blessing and protection.
-In this view, those who give political support to the state of Israel will be blessed by God.
+In this view, those who give political support to the modern nation-state of Israel will be blessed by God.
 This notion is popular in American politics.
 For example, Lindsey Graham claims, “Here’s a message for America: Don’t ever turn your back on Israel, because God will turn his back on us.”

 Scripture, however, teaches neither that the church has replaced Israel nor that the church has been added as a second people of God alongside Israel.
 Rather, the Bible teaches that the church is Israel—the Israel of God.